clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/hyper-v.rst

 Once *Hyper-V* has been enabled on your Windows system you will need to create a virtual network in the **Hyper-V Manager**.
-Refer to the `Create a Virtual Network documentation`_ to create and configure a virtual network.
+Refer to the `Create a virtual network`_ documentation to create and configure a virtual network.

 Create a virtual machine